kyma-project/istio/docs/user/troubleshooting/03-65-403-if-host-header-contains-port.md

 ## Symptom

-When you try to access a Kyma endpoint protected by AuthorizationPolicy allowing given host name, but it reports a 403 Forbidden error.
+When you try to access a Kyma endpoint protected by an AuthorizationPolicy allowing a given hostname, it reports a 403 Forbidden error.

 ## Cause

 The error might be caused by the unnecessary port number in the Host header.
-The Istio checks the host as-is, so if the Host header contains a port number, and AuthorizationPolicy defines only a host name then the request is denied.
+Istio checks the host as-is, so if the Host header contains a port number and the AuthorizationPolicy defines only a hostname, the request is denied.

 Example: